Dora Fabian: Death

-Fabian was found dead alongside Mathilde Wurm in their flat at 12, Great Ormond Street, Bloomsbury, on 4 April 1935, and were found to have died either on 31 March or on 1 April 1935.
+Fabian was found dead alongside Mathilde Wurm in their flat at 12, Great Ormond Street, Bloomsbury, London, on 4 April 1935, and both were found to have died either on 31 March or on 1 April 1935.
 While suicide was suspected, the deaths were treated as suspicious.

 The coronial inquest attracted a great deal of interest and was attended by Fenner Brockway, James Maxton, Ben Riley as well as by Ernst Toller, who travelled from Paris to attend.
 Karl Korsch was a witness, having been in a relationship with Fabian.
 Indeed, he had ended the relationship and this was used as an argument to suggest that Fabian was suffering from depression.
-When the verdict came it was that the two women had "committed suicide while of unsound mind".
+When the verdict came, it was that the two women had "committed suicide while of unsound mind".
 However, this was not accepted by many members of the German anti-Nazi refugee community or their British supporters.

 In literature

-Fabian's life, her dangerous secret activist work in London, and the circumstances around her suspicious death and the inadequate corinial inquest that follows, feature in the novel All That I Am by Australian author Anna Funder.
+Fabian's life, her dangerous secret activist work in London, and the circumstances around her suspicious death and the inadequate coronial inquest that follows, feature in the novel All That I Am by Australian author Anna Funder.